 No one entity is currently aware of all the NAMs that are in use or under development.
-A collaborative audit, involving regulators, NAMs developers, producers, industry and academics should begin immediately to gain a comprehensive understanding of the current NAMs landscape - those in use, those under development and those which only exist as consents.
-The LIK can and should lead on this init
+A collaborative audit, involving regulators, NAMs developers, producers, industry and academics should begin immediately to gain a comprehensive understanding of the current NAMs landscape - those in use, those under development and those which only exist as concents.
+The LW can, and should lead on this initia students will expect to see a significant focus on NAMs in syllabuses to ensure their careers are 'future-proofed.'
+These shifts in knowledge and attitude will also be relevant to the 'developing NAMs' as they progress to 'market'.
+Additionally, once NAMs are ubiquitous, widely accepted and used globally, our newly gained knowledge will facilitate making 'conceptual' NAMs a reality.